 The goal of improving attendance can also stymied when students are missing school due to deeper, more troubling issues.
 Hedy Chang, founder of Attendance Works and a leading expert on chronic absenteeism, developed a tool for measuring the prevalence and severity of absenteeism in a school.
-In several districts nationally, Chang found that about half of the chronically absent kindergartners and first graders were just hitting the threshold, missing 10 percent of the school year.
+In Former Mayor Michael Bloomberg's attendance initiative showed that school leaders can reduce chronic absenteeism, and that much can be done with relatively low-cost strategies. several districts nationally, Chang found that about half of the chronically absent kindergartners and first graders were just hitting the threshold, missing 10 percent of the school year.
 Change believes these students can be easily reached and helped with more adult attention, whether it be from a mentor, a caring teacher or someone else.